cloudant-labs/emilio/README.md

 ---

 * 111 indendation is not a multiple of four
+* 112 indentation increases by more than four or eight
+* 113 indentation does not match for tokens
+* 114 indentation does not increase for clauses

-* 191 white space contains tabs
+* 201 white space contains tabs
-* 192 white space contains form feed
+* 202 white space contains form feed
-* 193 line ending has form feed
+* 203 line ending has form feed
-* 194 whitespace contains invalid control or unicode code point
+* 204 whitespace contains invalid control or unicode code point

 * 501 Line longer than 80 characters